Justify (horse): Positive drug test

 Dr. Rick Arthur, the board's equine medical director, subsequently explained that their investigation suggested that the result was in fact due to feed contamination by jimson weed.
 One key factor was that horses from five different barns had high readings for scopalimine over the same period, though none of these were as high as Justify's.
 Arthur pointed out that Justify may well have ingested a seed, or his reading may have been inflated because of dehydration after the race.
 "Even though the level was relatively high in urine, the blood level was actually quite low", he said, explaining that this and the presence of another drug, atropine, found in jimson weed were consistent with feed contamination.

 Baffert issued a statement on September 12 that said, "I unequivocally reject any implication that scopolamine was ever intentionally administered to Justify, or any of my horses."

+On December 1, 2023, Judge Mitchell Beckloff of the Los Angeles County Superior Court ordered CHRB stewards to issue a new ruling to state that Justify won the Santa Anita Derby with illegal medication in his system, which would disqualify the horse from the race.
+The order was the result of a lawsuit from Mick Ruis, owner of Santa Anita Derby runner-up Bolt d'Oro, who filed the litigation after stewards announced they were not required to disqualify Justify.
+Soon after the decision, a CHRB spokesman said that the board was weighing their legal options.
+On March 7, 2024, The Blood-Horse reported that the CHRB had agreed to a $300,000 settlement with Ruis to resolve all claims and would instruct stewards to issue a disqualification ruling.
+Santa Anita stewards issued the new ruling on March 30, 2024, pursuant to the court order.
+As of the date of the stewards ruling, Equibase has yet to update its official race chart.
+In April 2024 Justify's owners filed a notice of appeal, claiming that their absence as a party in the litigation between Ruis and the CHRB led to a denial of due process.